kozistr/tacotron-tensorflow/README.md

 # tacotron-tensorflow
-A TensorFlow implementation of DeepMind's Tacotron-2.
+A TensorFlow implementation of DeepMind's Tacotron.
 A deep neural network architectures described in many papers.

-Especially for Korean.
+Especially for English, Korean.

 highly inspired by [here](https://github.com/Rayhane-mamah/Tacotron-2)